Not Pictured: Jeffrey K. Harris

 Jim’s civilian career included 26 years at the Tennessee Valley Authority, Knoxville Tennessee, retiring as a Senior Attorney in January 2005.
 His primary areas of expertise included labor and employment law, compensation, and administrative law.
 Prior to his employment with TVA, he served in human resource positions with the Defense Logistics Agency, Patent and Trademark Office, and the General Accounting Office.

 He is the State President of the Air Force Association; Vice Chair of the Department of Defense’s Tennessee Committee for Employer Support of the Guard and Reserve; and active in several other military, alumni, church, and veteran activities.
 He lives near Knoxville Tennessee with his wife Jeanie.×

 Trustee since 2006

-Mr. Pitts joined the Board of Riverside Research in 2006.
+Mr. Pitts joined the Board of Riverside Research in 2006 and serves as the Chairman.
 He has over 35 years of experience in the management of engineering, research, government acquisition, and industrial operations.
 Mr. Pitts has served as general manager and vice president for divisions of Goodrich, Raytheon, Hughes Aircraft, and Northrop Grumman.
 During his career, Mr. Pitts was engaged in state of the art research, development, and production programs for government and industry applications.
 His areas of responsibility included optical systems and sensors, satellite attitude control systems, imaging technology, surveillance systems, and reconnaissance systems.
 Prior to joining industry, Mr. Pitts held various senior positions in the Surveillance Directorate at the USAF Rome Air Development Center (RADC).
 Mr. Pitts received a BS degree in Physics from St. Bonaventure University and an MS in System Management from the University of Southern California.×

 Trustee since 2012